Session: End-To-End Encrypted Conversations With Minimal Metadata Leakage: Building on Foundations

-Because Session does not have a central server to keep records of user identities, the commonly expected user experience of being able to recover an account using a username and password is not possible.
-Instead, users are prompted to write down their long-term private key (represented as a mnemonic seed, referred to within Session as a recovery phrase) upon account generation.
-A user can use this backup key to recover their account if their device is lost or destroyed, and the user's contacts will be able to continue contacting that same user account, rather than having to re-initiate contact with a new key.
+Because Session does not have a central server to keep records of users' accounts, the commonly expected user experience of account recovery using a username and password is not possible.
+Instead, users are prompted to write down their long-term private key upon account generation.
+This long-term private key is represented as a mnemonic seed phrase, referred to within Session as a Recovery Password.
+A user may use their Recovery Password to recover their account if their device is lost or destroyed.
+This enables the user's contacts to keep communicating with the same Account ID, instead of needing to establish contact with a new Account ID.